-The following table demonstrates the sensitivity to a reasonably possible change in the Kuwaiti Dinar exchange rate, with all other variables held constant, of the Group's profit before taxation and Directors' remuneration (due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives) and the Group's equity (due to changes in the fair value of interest bearing loans designated as hedging instruments for net investments in foreign operations).
+The following table demonstrates the sensitivity to a reasonably possible change in the US Dollars / Kuwaiti Dinar exchange rate, with all other variables held constant, of the Group's profit before taxation and Directors' remuneration (due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives) and the Group's equity (due to changes in the fair value of interest bearing loans designated as hedging instruments for net investments in foreign operations).
 The Group's exposure to foreign currency for all other currencies is not material.

 Change in currency rate by 1 %

-comprehensive ome ct on consolidated statement of income
+Effect on other com Effect on other comprehensive income Effect on consolidated statement of income

-2014 2013 2014 2013
+2015 2014 2015 2014

 KD 000's KD 000's KD 000's KD 000's

-2,635 2,506 29 3
+US Dollars + 2,940 + 2,635 + 23 + 29